 Cell-level access control is important for organizations with complex policies governing who is allowed to see data.
-It enables the intermingling of different data sets with different access control policies and proper handling of individual data sets that have some sensitive portions.
+It enables the intermingling of different data sets with access control policies for fine-grained access to data sets that have some sensitive elements.
+Those with permission to see sensitive data can work alongside co-worker without those privileges.
+Both users can access data in accordance with their permissions.

-Without Accumulo, those policies are difficult to enforce systematically.
-Accumulo encodes those rules for each individual data cell and allows fine-grained access control.
+Without Accumulo, those policies are difficult to enforce systematically, but Accumulo encodes those rules for each individual data cell and controls fine-grained access.

 What Accumulo Does